Data Automation and Export System / Sustax Automation

 • Security Note: Avoid sharing sensitive data; anonymize if needed.

 The Sustax User's API (SUA) is a programmatic interface designed for accessing and downloading climate data from the Sustax platform by command line.
-It enables users to retrieve any Sustax dataset using point-of-interest (POI) coordinates in the WGS84 latitude-longitude system.
+It enables users to retrieve any Sustax dataset using (1) point-of-interest (POI) coordinates (WGS84 lat/lon), (2) bounding boxes (ROI), or (3) postal codes.
 This API is particularly useful for developers, researchers, and organisations needing automated, bulk access to Sustax's models for applications like risk assessment, adaptation planning, or integration into custom tools.

 This token authenticates subsequent requests and ensures secure access to your account's data entitlements.